nathan-gardner/SECON2023Robot/Documentation/Signoffs/LowlevelMainMicrocontroller-NathanGardner/NathanGardner-signoff-Controller.md

 | Activation for Arduino Nano | Interrupt | 1     |             |   |
 |                             |           |       | Interrupt:  | 1 |
 |                             |           |       | Total Pins: | 1 |

+_Note: This Arduino Nano will need to be designed as part of the microcontroller network but will not be designed until the Fireworks Subsystem is designed and will reflect the specific requirements of the Fireworks Subsystem.
+It will be part of the Fireworks signoff but will be part of the low-level controller network.
+This subsystem is standalone and a lower priority portion of the design.
+Right now all that is known is that the main Mega controller will generate a hardware interrupt which will invoke an interrupt service routine on the Nano._

 _Interfaces needed:_
 1. Servo control signal for flipping a switch if needed, will design to that need